laminas/laminas-filter/docs/book/v3/standard-filters.md

 ## DateTimeFormatter

-The filter normalize a datetime string to match the filter specified format
+This filter formats either a `DateTimeInterface` object, a string, or integer that `DateTime` will understand to a date and/or time string in the configured format.

 ### Supported Options

 The following options are supported for `Laminas\Filter\DateTimeFormatter`

-- `format`: a valid date format to use when formatting a string
+- `format`: a valid [date format](https://www.php.net/manual/datetime.format.php) to use when formatting a string, for example `l jS F Y`.
+This option defaults to `DateTimeInterface::ATOM` when unspecified
-- `timezone` : a valid timezone to be used when handling the date
+- `timezone` : The default timezone to apply when converting a string or integer argument to a `DateTime` instance.
+This option falls back to the system timezone when unspecified

 ### Basic Usage

+#### Without any options

 ```php
 $filter = new \Laminas\Filter\DateTimeFormatter();